QuakePhil/guides/jira/README.md

 * In general, create epics such that they have a defined lifecyle.
 They are opened, features are developed, then they are completed (Done).
-* Maximun of 10 issues assigned to single Epic.
+* Maximum of 10 issues assigned to single Epic.

 **Estimates**
 * Tasks - the `Original Estimate` value should be a combined total including all subtasks.
 * Subtasks - add value for `Original Estimate`.
+* Estimate values should be the time you expect to work on the given task (not including time waiting for other parties that may be blocking the task)

 **Assignee**
 * Once assignee has been assigned, please don't change it.
 Rather, create a sub-task